Subject lead: Mr Stewart

 One of my favourite things to do is play my guitar, I don’t play in a band or anything but play to relax.
 I enjoy reading, my favourite author is Stephen King.
 I have three dogs, Dylan, Molly and Banksy and enjoy taking them for walks in the woods.
 My favourite subject to teach is of course Science, but I also really enjoy teaching English and Art, these were my favourite subjects when I was at school.

 Science at Cooper and Jordan will always be interesting, engaging and rich in the development of scientific knowledge.
-The core values for the teaching and learning of science will be to engage our pupils and promote a natural wonder for the world around them.
-Children should be excited and enthusiastic about science, as they are taught to know more and remember more.
-The science curriculum should stimulate and promote wider learning encouraging children to ask their own ‘what if…’ questions.
+The core values for the teaching and learning of science are to engage all of our pupils and promote a natural wonder for the world around them.
+We feel children should be excited and enthusiastic about science, as they are taught to know more and remember more.
+Our aim for the teaching and learning of science is for every child to access a varied curriculum.
+The curriculum should stimulate and promote wider learning, encouraging children to ask their own ‘what if…’ questions.
+Our children should feel challenged and proud of their learning in this subject - regardless of their initial level of confidence.
 To achieve this lessons are thoughtfully planned and delivered, so that new material is delivered in a way that is clear, interesting and useful.
 New concepts and ideas will be delivered and explained with links made to prior learning, building on the children’s prior learning.
 Formative assessment is used throughout the year to check that children retain knowledge and that they can retrieve previously taught content from their long-term memory.
 Furthermore, children will have frequent opportunities to assess their own learning and provide pupil voice feedback on the science topic covered.

 The science curriculum follows the National Curriculum Programs of Study for Science in Key Stage 1 and 2.
 The National Curriculum provides a clear and progressive program of key skills and understanding of age appropriate biology, physics and chemistry concepts.
 These units are adapted to accurately match the needs of our pupils.